diegofd/diegofd/README.md

 Welcome👋 to my GitHub profile 😄.

-Currently, I'm working as a Senior Software Engineer at [Auth0/Okta](https://auth0.com/).
+Currently, I'm working as a Staff Software Engineer at [Auth0 by Okta](https://auth0.com/).

 #### 📫 How to reach me